RedElastic/redelastic-commerce/README.md

 Prior to running the application, you will need to have a Postgres instance running.
 If you're using a Mac or Linux, you can get up and running in minutes with [postgres.app](http://postgresapp.com/).

-And you'll need to have cassandra running:
+And you'll need to have Cassandra running:

 ```sh
 docker run -p 9042:9042 Cassandra
 ```

-And zookeeper for co-ordination
+And ZooKeeper for co-ordination

 ```sh
 docker run -p 2181:2181 --name some-zookeeper --restart always -d zookeeper
 ```

-After you have Zookeeper and Cassandra running, you can execute `sbt run`
+After you have ZooKeeper and Cassandra running, you can execute `sbt run`

 If you want to run a few nodes to see akka cluster in action, you can define different http and netty remoting ports.